DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

 1. Install text editor.
 -----------------------
 I prefer Visual Studio Code.
-Just google it, download and install on your machine from the official web-site.
+Download and install on your machine from the `official web-site <https://code.visualstudio.com/download>`_

 2. Create a .zshrc file
 -----------------------
+Look for .zshrc file in your home directory.

-Check your home directory with finder, make sure to display hidden files with 'cmd+shift+.' command.
+   .. note:: make sure to display hidden files with ``cmd+shift+.`` command.
 If you don't have .zshrc file in your home directory, create it with touch command in terminal.

 .. code-block::

     touch ~/.zshrc

-3. Install xcode developer tools.
+1. Install xcode developer tools.
 ----------------------------------
 Required step for anything related to programming.